 - Your comments are irrelevant to the topic

-- Repeating what has already been said in the post
+- Repeating what others have already said in the post

 Here are some sample blog comments from real people to inspire you.

-They each highlighted a point from the article which shows that they actually read the post, then they added their thoughts about the article.
+They each would highlight a point from the article, which shows that they did read the post.
+Then these experts would add their observations and other useful insights.

-As you can see, there is a great contrast, isn’t it?
-The later are a no-no for blog commenting.
+As you can see, there is an excellent contrast between the two.
+The later is a no-no for blog commenting.

-To make an impact with your blog comments and get noticed, the first thing you want to do is to explore the website if it is your first time visiting.
+To make an impact with your statements and get noticed, the first thing you want to do is to explore the website if it is your first time visiting.

 Why is that important?